justeattakeaway/pie/.changeset/khaki-points-bow.md

 "pie-docs": minor
 ---

-[Added] - Percy test for sticky nav on desktop
+[Added] - System test for sticky nav on desktop